Find the perfect treat! Take quiz

 Ingredients:

-• 2 cups whole wheat flour (substitute with coconut flour for a grain-free option)
+• 2 cups whole wheat flour (swap in coconut flour for a grain-free version)

 • 1 tablespoon baking powder